 “Our program has maintained a high level of quality that sets us apart from the competition,” said Zan Tyson, MD, medical director of the Carolina Regional Heart Center.
 “Duke joining our team will mean we have access to emerging technologies quicker which will benefit our patients.”

 “Patient care is a team sport – it does not depend on any one single person.
 The relationship of the best community oncology program in the Triad with the best oncology program in the State is an incredible match.
 Patients will be the real beneficiaries of the positive energy this relationship creates,” said Bernard Chinnasami, MD, medical director, Hayworth Cancer Center.

 Hayworth Cancer Center was the first cancer center in NC to offer all oncology services under one roof (radiation, outpatient chemotherapy, inpatient care, CT/PET scans, clinical research, and supportive care), maximizing convenience for patients and families.
-According to U.S. News & World Report, Hayworth Cancer Center at High Point Regional Hospital was ranked number one in the Triad for the 3rd consecutive year in 2011.
+According to U.S. News & World Report, Hayworth Cancer Center at High Point Medical Center Hospital was ranked number one in the Triad for the 3rd consecutive year in 2011.

 About Duke Medicine

 A world-renowned academic health care system, Duke Medicine strives to improve health care locally and globally through innovative research, education, patient care, and outreach.
 As one of the nation’s preeminent health care providers, Duke Medicine serves patients from the Southeast, the United States, and far beyond, with a total of more than 61,000 inpatient stays and 1.8 million outpatient visits annually across the Duke University Health System.
 U.S. News & World Report consistently ranks Duke University Medical Center in the top 10 on its Honor Roll of “America’s Best Hospitals”—with a complete range of nationally ranked specialty services.

 About High Point Medical Center